Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection: Noise projection and time series decorrelation

 From this joint marginal distribution, we also get the marginal distributions of the single components of $\balp_R$ that are univariate $t$ distributions with $2(M-r)$ degrees of freedom \cite{Multivariate_t}, and scale parameter given by the corresponding element in $\bm{\Omega}$.

 Note that the covariance of the elements of $\balp_R$, $((M-r)/(M-r-1))\bm{\Omega}$, decreases with decreasing $\Pi_0$, the PSD of residuals.
 This is expected as, for a given value of the total PSD, a small $\Pi_0$ implies a large contribution of the disturbances and then a large signal-to-noise ratio for the components of $\balp_R$.
 It is also straightforward to calculate that $\bm{\Omega}\propto M^{-1}$, so that this signal-to-noise ratio, as expected, also increases with increasing averaging.

+To test the validity of our method in a controlled environment, we first studied a simulated case: we generated a set of time series with known correlation, and applied our method to retrieve the known background noise and susceptibilities.
+This is discussed in \Cref{sec:simulationsinglefrequency}.
+We have also used the approach described in this section to decorrelate the effect of the temperature from the acceleration data series of LPF \cite{PhysRevD.110.042004_LPFnoiseperf2024}: details on this are given in \Cref{sec:LPFtemperature}.